Your small business needs customers. A successful Google My Business profile will help you reach customers.

 If you selected no you’ll only have to verify that you own this business.
 Your address will show up in your Google profile also.

-This one is pretty simple and you’re mostly done.
+This one is pretty simple and you’re almost done.

 If you do deliver products or services to customers then you have a little further to go.